ropensci-books/http-testing/.github/CONTRIBUTING.md

 * **commits in a PR**: the book is built (gitbook, PDF, EPUB) and deployed to a Netlify website.

 Maëlle Salmon owns the Netlify website.
-To change the Netlify website, create a new Netlify website from a local folder, get its NETLIFY_SITE_ID via the site settings, and get a deploy token for your account via the settings.
+To change the Netlify website,

+* create a new Netlify website from a local folder, get its site ID (`NETLIFY_SITE_ID`) via the site settings, and get a deploy token (`NETLIFY_AUTH_TOKEN`) for your account via the settings.
+* save NETLIFY_SITE_ID and NETLIFY_AUTH_TOKEN in the repo settings, secrets tab.